Summary of the technology

 Description of the technology

-- Slow-release and controlled-release formulations are specifically designed for hydrophobic herbicides – not suitable for anionic herbicides such as sulfonylureas, imidazolinones and triazolopyrimidines
+- The Current Slow-release and controlled-release Herbicides are specifically designed for hydrophobic formulations, but not suitable for anionic formulations such as Sulfonylureas, Imidazolinones and Triazolopyrimidines.

-Herbicides that are negatively charged at pH6 or above are incorporated into positively charged micelles or vesicles.
+Herbicides that are negatively charged at pH 6.0 or above are incorporated into positively charged micelles or vesicles.
 The micelle or vesicle is adsorbed onto negatively-charged clay mineral, such as smectite or sepiolite.

 - The herbicide is released slowly, reducing leaching to deeper layers and contamination of soil and water.

-- The worldwide agricultural and non-crop (home and garden markets and usage in industrial, governmental and commercial use) herbicide market is valued at more than $15 billion.
+- The worldwide agricultural and non-crop (home and garden markets and usage in industrial, governmental and commercial use) herbicide market is constantly growing.